20220209 - at 00:10:00

 – How do we meet the need for sustainable energy?

-Denmark is known for renewable energy, but in relation to the need for new fuels for both shipping and other industries, a number of questions arise that we will debate at this go home meeting.
+Denmark is known for renewable energy, but when viewed in relation to the need for new fuels for both shipping and other industries, a number of questions arise that we will debate at this go-home meeting.

-How do we ensure that enough green fuels can be produced for future needs when, for example, wind turbine power has to be converted into something else - and is that even realistic?
-And if it's not realistic, what is the solution?
-Should we also consider clean energies to meet the increasing global energy demand?
-Or maybe something completely different?
+How do we ensure that enough green fuels can be produced for future needs, when, for example, wind turbine power is to be converted into something else – and is that even realistic?
+And if it is not realistic, what is the solution?
+Should we also consider clean energies to cover the global increasing energy demand?
+Or perhaps something completely different?

-According to the information site http://www.fremtidensenergi.dk/, 78% of the world's energy supply today comes from traditional energy sources such as coal, oil and gas - the traditional fossil fuels.
-Renewable energy sources such as biomass, wind, solar and hydropower are increasingly gaining ground and currently cover around 20% of the world's energy consumption.
-The remaining two percent is covered by nuclear power.
+According to the information site http://www.fremtidensenergi.dk/, 78 percent of the world's energy supply today comes from traditional energy sources such as coal, oil and gas – the traditional fossil fuels.
+Renewable energy sources such as biomass, wind, solar and hydropower are increasingly gaining ground and currently cover around 20 percent of the world's energy consumption.
+The last two percent is covered by nuclear power.

-So the overarching questions are, will alternatives to fossil fuels be able to meet global energy needs in 2030 and 2050?
-If so, what will it take and how will we get there?
+So the overall questions are whether alternatives to fossil fuels will be able to meet the global need for energy in 2030 and 2050?
+If so, what will be needed and how will we achieve this?
 What will be the distribution key in the transition phase to clean fuels?
 Will some industries be prioritized over others?
-And where does the maritime industry stand in this context?
+And where does the maritime industry stand in that context?

-All this will be up for debate, so mark your calendars for Wednesday, February 9, 2022 from 3-6 p.m.
-We have a tight schedule, so please arrive in good time as we start very promptly.
-The event will also be live streamed, but it will only be possible to ask questions from the floor.
+We will put all of this up for debate, so mark your calendar for Wednesday, February 9, 2022 from 3-6 p.m.
+We have a tight schedule, so please arrive in good time, as we will start very promptly.
+The event will also be live streamed, but it will only be possible to ask questions from the audience.

 Program

-15.00 Welcome by Peter Sørensen, Force and Jenny Braat, Danske Maritime
+15.00 Welcome by Peter Sørensen, Force and Jenny Braat, Danish Maritime

-15.45 Potentials and risks of using nuclear technology by Bent Lauritzen, Head of Department at Center for Nuclear Technology at DTU
+15.45 Potentials and risks of using nuclear technology by Bent Lauritzen, head of department at the Center for Nuclear Technology at DTU

-16.00 The perspectives of wind energy by Henrik Stiesdal, wind turbine pioneer and inventor
+16.00 Perspectives in wind energy by Henrik Stiesdal, wind turbine pioneer and inventor

 16.15 Break

-16.30 The perspectives of clean energies & salt splitting by Troels Schönfeldt, entrepreneurship and inventor at Seaborg
+16.30 Perspectives in clean energies & salt decomposition by Troels Schönfeldt, entrepreneurship and inventor at Seaborg

-16.45 Perspectives on Power to X and carbon capture by Anders Skibdal, CEO, PureteQ
+16.45 Perspectives in Power to X and carbon capture by Anders Skibdal, CEO, PureteQ

-17.00 Debate - political winds and the interaction between business and parliament
+17.00 Debate – political winds and the interaction between business and the Danish Parliament

-Participants: Four members of the Climate, Energy and Utilities Committee as well as Henrik Stiesdal, Troels Schönfeldt and Anders Skibdal
+Participants: Four members of the Danish Parliament's Climate, Energy and Utilities Committee, as well as Henrik Stiesdal, Troels Schönfeldt and Anders Skibdal

-Participation is free, but a no-show fee of DKK 500 will be charged.
-If you wish to participate online, please indicate this when registering and you will later be sent a link to join the meeting.
+It is free to participate, but a no-show fee of DKK 500 will be charged.
+If you wish to participate online, this must be indicated when registering, and you will later be sent a link to join the meeting.

 More details